needle-mirror/com.unity.addressables/Documentation~/groups-intro.md

-# Introduction to Addressable asset groups
+# Introduction to addressable asset groups

-Understand how to use groups to organize Addressables, control build paths, load paths, and AssetBundle packaging strategies.
+Understand how to use groups to organize addressable assets, control build paths, load paths, and AssetBundle packaging strategies.

 A group is the main organizational unit of the Addressables system.
-Create and manage your groups and the assets they contain with the [Addressables Groups window](GroupsWindow.md).
+Create and manage your groups and the assets they contain with the **[Addressables Groups window](GroupsWindow.md)**.

 To control how Unity handles assets during a content build, organize Addressables into groups and assign different settings to each group as required.

+You can optionally use the **[Auto Group Generator window](groups-auto-group-generator.md)** to automatically generate optimized groups for assets and their dependencies.

 ![The Addressables Groups window showing the toolbar and list of groups and assets.](images/addressables-groups-window.png)<br/><br/>*The Addressables Groups window showing the toolbar and list of groups and assets.*